 For me, the idea of dining on the London Underground has never conjured up the most desirable images, from hurried businessmen devouring an M&S sandwich while rushing around the city from one meeting to another to drunken students tucking into a bag of McDonald’s on their way back from a night out in Roxys, stinking out the carriage for those of us whose night hadn’t been quite as exciting.

-And drinking on the underground… don’t even get me started!
-I rarely go a weekend without seeing a group not-so-discretely smuggling their tins of beer on to the tube or swigging from badly-concealed bottles of wine on the way to a night out in Shoreditch (okay I’m not denying that I’ve been one of these people at one point in my youth).
+And as for drinking on the underground… I rarely go a weekend without seeing a group not-so-discretely smuggling their beer on to the tube or swigging from badly-concealed bottles of wine on the way to a night out in Shoreditch (okay, I’m not denying that I’ve been one of these people at one point).

 But then I discovered Basement Galley’s Underground Supper Club, taking ‘underground dining’ to a whole new level with their pop-up restaurant in an old London underground carriage.
 Finally, a sophisticated (and legal) way to eat your dinner and enjoy a drink or two on the tube!

 A London Tube Restaurant?
 Tell me more…

 Located in a decommissioned 1967 Victoria Line tube carriage at Walthamstow Pumphouse Museum, this secret London tube restaurant is home to regular supper clubs hosted by some amazing guest chefs.
 Certainly one of the most unique restaurants London has to offer!